-Ph.D., Hospitality and Tourism Management, Isenberg School of Management, University
+Ph.D., Hospitality and Tourism Management, University of Massachusetts, 2017

-M.A., Hotel and Restaurant Management, Conrad N. Hilton College, University of Houston, Houston, Texas, 2011
+M.A., Hotel and Restaurant Management, University of Houston, 2011

-Kawon (Kathy) Kim is an assistant professor in the School of Hotel, Restaurant and Tourism Management in the College of Hospitality, Retail and Sport Management.
-Prior to coming to USC, Kathy served as an instructor at the University of Massachusetts, Amherst (2016-2017).
+Kawon (Kathy) Kim is an assistant professor in the School of Hospitality and Tourism Management in the College of Hospitality, Retail and Sport Management.
+Prior to coming to USC, Kim served as an instructor at the University of Massachusetts Amherst (2016-2017).
 Her duties there included teaching food service management and special event management.
-She has also served as a consultant / project manager with Be My Guest, a restaurant consulting company (2012-2013).
+Kim has also served as a consultant and project manager with Be My Guest, a restaurant consulting company (2012-2013).

 - Service marketing: Social and interpersonal influence, social support, influence of other customers, service failure and recovery